The Richmond Promise Scholarship

 • Click “View Processed Information,” enter your 4-digit federal PIN number, and then click “Next.”

-• A window will pop up showing your SAR as a PDF.
+• A window will pop up showing your report as a PDF.
 Follow the above instructions that correspond with the web browser you are using to save the document.

 7. Do I have to wait until my parents or I file taxes to complete my FAFSA or CA Dream Act Application?